-Risk: General Strategy: Specific Strategy: Tying insurance to other products Require membership in a community bank (which requires some savings), but CHeaP members are no required to link with any product Periodic cost evaluation Likely to occur by default due to a severe mismatch between projected costs and premiums.
-No plans for formal evaluations otherwise.
-Preset pricing agreements with providers ■ Agreement exists with hospitals to charge a fixed fee of Kshs 30 (US\$0.38) for consultation and capped fee of Kshs 100 (US\$1.25) for medication.
-No agreements on diagnostic tests Cost escalation Preset drugs list None, though the drug must be available at the designated hospital because no external pharmacies are part of this plan. escalation Price cap on drugs Maximum cost per single medication was negotiated at Kshs100 (US\$1.25) Negotiated fixed price on consultations Regular price is Kshs 100 (US\$1.25), but this was negotiated to a fixed Kshs 30 (US\$0.38) Co-payments ■ None Computerised ID systems IDs in place but no systems in place to ensure verification that patient cover is current, and all systems are manual Coverage limits • Kshs 5,000 (US\$62.50) per person per year limit, though it is hard to see how this will be enforced given current systems Fraud and Abuse Efficient termination on non-payment ■ There is no mechanism in place yet to effectively notify the hospital when a covered individual is terminated from the program.
+Risk: General Strategy: Il Strategy: Specific Strategy: Tying insurance to • Require membership in a community bank (which requires some savings), but CHeaP members are not other products required to link with any product Periodic cost • Likely to occur by default due to a severe mismatch between projected costs and premiums.
+No plans for evaluation formal evaluations otherwise.
+Preset pricing agreements with providers fee of Kshs 100 (US\$1.25) for medication.
+No agreements on diagnostic tests Cost escalation Preset drugs list None, though the drug must be available at the designated hospital because no external pharmacies are part of this plan. escalation Price cap on drugs Maximum cost per single medication was negotiated at Kshs100 (US\$1.25) Negotiated fixed price on consultations Regular price is Kshs 100 (US\$1.25), but this was negotiated to a fixed Kshs 30 (US\$0.38) Co-payments None Computerised ID systems IDs in place but no systems in place to ensure verification that patient cover is current, and all systems are manual Coverage limits Kshs 5,000 (US\$62.50) per person per year limit, though it is hard to see how this will be enforced given current systems Fraud and Abuse Efficient termination on non-payment There is no mechanism in place yet to effectively notify the hospital when a covered individual is terminated from the program.
 At present, the plan is to simply reject payment for those who are no longer covered.
 However, this leaves the risk to the hospitals that must rely on CHeaP to inform them of terminations.
-Physical identification ■ ID card.
+Physical identification ID card.
 Confirmation of identity is left to the hospital staff.